SpiderOak/flow-python/README.md

 - Unit Testing the flow module.
 - It has support for multiple sessions but this hasn't been tested yet.
 - Remove unnecessary args in Flow's `__init__()`.
+- Auto-generate API methods from the `flowapp` API.
 - See other TODOs in source code.